Restaurant Management Courses and Classes Overview

 Restaurant managers need to know how to run a restaurant and analyze financial statements, reports and costs.
 Courses in restaurant management are generally taken in undergraduate degree programs.

 Most commonly offered at the associate's and bachelor's degree levels, restaurant management programs are usually combined with hotel management, and they're commonly offered as hospitality management programs.
-These programs cover the hospitality industry, including food production, cost effectiveness and sanitation.
+These programs cover the hospitality industry, including food preparation, cost effectiveness and sanitation.
 Many programs include hands-on experience and require an internship in the hospitality industry.
-Depending on prior hospitality industry experience, graduates may be prepared for entry-level or advanced food service occupations.

 List of Courses